Transfer Pricing in Brazil under Law 14,596/2023 — the full OECD standard.

 What changed in 2024 — the structural shift

-Until December 2023, Brazil used a unique fixed-margin Transfer Pricing regime: PRL (Resale Price minus margin), PIC (Comparable Independent Prices), CPL (Production Cost plus profit), with specific margins set by law (typically 20-30%).
+Until December 2023, Brazil used a unique fixed-margin Transfer Pricing regime: PRL (Resale Price minus margin), PIC (Comparable Independent Price), CPL (Production Cost plus profit), with specific margins set by law (typically 20-30%).
 The regime was simple to apply but produced systematic audit assessments on royalties and intercompany imports — the fixed margins frequently diverged from actual market conditions.

 From January 2024 (with optional adoption from 2023), Brazil applies the full OECD standard via Law 14,596/2023 and Normative Instruction RFB 2,161/2023.
 The core change: arm's length principle, five OECD methods, FAR analysis, comparable benchmarking, and tiered documentation requirements.